bio-phys/MDBenchmark/README.rst

 option).

 **Note:** The plotting function currently only allows to plot a CPU and GPU benchmark from the *same* module.
-This will be fixed in an upcoming version.
-If you want to compare different modules with each other, either use the ``--directory`` option to generate separate plots or create your own plot from the provided CSV file.
+This will be fixed in an upcoming version and is already implemented in the `develop
+<https://github.com/bio-phys/MDBenchmark/tree/develop>`_ branch.
+If you want to
+compare different modules with each other, either use the ``--directory`` option to generate separate plots or create your own plot from the provided CSV file.

 .. code::